sharetribe/flex-docs/src/docs/operator-guides/change-transaction-process/index.md

 ## We’re here to help

 Building with a technical solution may be new to you.
-If you have any questions or concerns, need some feedback, or something is unclear, don’t hesitate to reach out to our team.
+If you have any questions or concerns, need some feedback, or something is unclear, don’t hesitate to reach out to our team at hello@sharetribe.com.
 We’re glad to facilitate you building with Flex.

 ## Start designing